hug0jw4rd/hug0jw4rd.github.io/UNIBOTS26/README.md

 ### Engineering Challenges & Strategic Pivots

 * **The Problem (Design Rigidity):** In the final hours before our first match, our delivery mechanism failed due to improper assembly.
 A lot of the other teams had similar failures, a lot of whom tried over-tuning failing systems.
 * **The Solution (The "Strip-Down" Pivot):** I facilitated a team-wide decision to remove the primary collecting and dispensing mechanism entirely.
 We pivoted to prioritising high-speed collection, utilising a magnetic fail-safe I had designed under the chassis.
-This reduced weight, lowered the centre of gravity, and allowed us to secure a win by out-collecting opponents and denying them scoring opportunities.
+This, along side the removal of electrical housing (replacing it with an IKEA plastic bag) reduced weight, lowered the centre of gravity, and allowed us to secure a win by out-collecting opponents and denying them scoring opportunities.

 * **The Problem (CAD/CAM Workflow Friction):** Transitioning from SolidWorks to **Autodesk Fusion** while managing collaborative cloud assemblies led to version control conflicts and "blind" component editing.
 * **The Solution (Design for Assembly):** After hours of work I learnt how to work around the file errors and ensured the errors didn't repeat themselves in future component designs.